 Girl Scouts across Hawai'i work so hard at their booths and deserve the recognition for developing their customer service and people skills.
-This year, we're introducing the new VIP Booth Stickers.
 What are they?
 Anytime a Council staff member or special Council partner comes across a cookie booth, they will have special stickers to hand out to each of the Girl Scouts at that booth.
 If they ran out because they came across lots of booths that day, reach out to the Council Cookie team and they can get you the stickers you need!